What is Goods in Transit Insurance?

 Why do I need goods in transit insurance?

-Because most major customers insist on it, and because the cost of replacing lost or damaged goods could easily be fatal to your business.
+Because many major customers insist on it, and because the cost of replacing lost or damaged goods could easily be harmful to your business.

 Is combined courier van insurance and goods in transit insurance enough?